A How to-Guide on Avoiding the Most Common Credit Card Fees

 3. Cash Advance Fees

 When you use a credit card to withdraw cash from a bank or ATM, you will almost always be charged a cash advance fee.
-Cash advance fees generally range from 2% to 5% of the amount you withdraw or $10, whichever is higher.
-Though the rate is different per lender, credit card issuers are required to disclose the method they use to calculate your cash advance fee, so it is a good idea to research their method.
-Remember, the interest rate on a cash advance is likely to be higher than on “normal” credit card purchases, and interest accrues immediately.
+Credit card cash advance fees generally cost 5% of the amount you withdraw or $10, whichever is higher.
+Also be aware the interest rate on a cash advance is likely to be higher than on “normal” credit card purchases, and interest accrues immediately.

-To avoid it: Don’t use your credit card like a debit card.
+How to avoid this fee: Don’t use your credit card like a debit card.
 If you’re going to take out cash, it should be with a debit card.
 If you do have to take out a cash advance on your credit card, try to pay it back as soon as possible.
 And to avoid needing to take out a cash advance in the future, establish a cash emergency fund that’s easily accessible.

 4. Balance Transfer Fees

-When you transfer a credit card balance to a new card with a lower interest rate, the new credit card issuer may charge you a fee.
-The fee is usually 3% of the balance being transferred.
-Balance transfer cards usually offer 0% interest rates to new customers who want to transfer their credit card debt—so charging a fee allows them to make some money on the initial transaction.
+When you transfer a credit card balance to a new card with a lower interest rate (often 0% interest for a promotional period of, say, 18 months), the new credit card issuer may charge you a fee.
+The fee is usually 3% to 5% of the balance being transferred.
+Balance transfer cards usually offer 0% interest rates to new customers who want to transfer their credit card debt — so charging a fee allows them to make some money on the initial transaction.

-To avoid it: If a balance transfer card would stress you out with its tight timeline before it’s interest rates change, you could instead consider taking out a personal loan to pay off your credit card debt.
-A personal loan will usually charge a lower interest rate than your credit card, but it will allow you pay off your debt on a timeline that’s right for you.
+How to avoid this fee: If a balance transfer card would stress you out with its tight timeline before its interest rates change, you could instead consider taking out a personal loan to pay off your credit card debt.
+A personal loan will usually charge a lower interest rate than your credit card, but it can allow you to pay off your debt on a timeline that’s right for you.

 5. Foreign Transaction Fees

-To avoid it: Choose a card that doesn’t charge foreign transaction fees.
+How to avoid this fee: Choose a card that doesn’t charge foreign transaction fees.
 There are lots of options out there, it’s just a matter of shopping around.
-Airline cards don’t generally have foreign transaction fees, but plenty of other cards have eschewed these fees as well.
-If you aren’t ready for a new credit card, you may be able to use your debit card to take out cash once you get to your foreign destination without as many fees.
+Airline cards often don’t have foreign transaction fees, but plenty of other cards have dropped these fees as well.

-To avoid it: Pay off your credit card balance in full each month.
-If you’re unable to do that, pay as much as you can—every dollar counts.
+How to avoid this fee: Pay off your credit card balance in full each month.
+If you’re unable to do that, pay as much as you can — every dollar counts.

 TLS 1.2 Encrypted